cbourke/ComputerScienceII/documents/syllabus-194.md

 with additional information and details not necessarily covered in lecture.
 Each lab will come with some starter code and exercises that you have to complete.
-You will submit your code as specified through the webhandin and we will grade your lab using the webgrader.
+You will submit your code as specified through the handin and we will grade your lab using the webgrader.

 Labs are setup as a *peer programming* experience.
 If you are attending lab *in person*, you may be randomly paired with a partner.
 One of you